arushs/arush.me/README.md

 as it is much easier to use.
 Plus I can program the back-end in javascript much more easily.

 ##Future Plans
-I plan to do a full rework of the website in the next 2 months.
+I am redoing the whole website.
 It will become a static website hosted on an S3 bukkit.
 The current style will be completely redone

 ##Starting